Ujjwalbadhautiya/Ujjwalbadhautiya/README.md

 - 👋 Hi, I’m Ujjwal Badhautiya
-- 👀  Interested in Front End Development and Computer Vision(OpenCV) -Also a bit experienced in Front End.
+- 👀  Interested in Front End Development and Computer Vision(OpenCV)
+- Also a bit experienced in Front End.

 <!--